-Paul B. Bolno, M.D., MBA In May 2020, we entered into an amended and restated employment agreement with Dr. Bolno, pursuant to which he serves as our President and Chief Executive Officer.
+Paul B. Bolno, M.D., MBA

+In May 2020, we entered into an amended and restated employment agreement with Dr. Bolno, pursuant to which he serves as our President and Chief Executive Officer.
 The employment agreement amends and restates the prior employment arrangement between the Company and Dr. Bolno.
-As of January 1, 2020, Dr. Bolno's annual base salary was \$578,977, and his annual target bonus percentage is up to 65% of his annual base salary, subject to the achievement of annual performance milestones defined by our Board in its sole discretion.
-Effective January 1, 2021, Dr. Bolno's annual base salary was increased to \$597,000.
-In February 2021, in recognition of his 2020 performance supporting the achievement of our corporate goals discussed below, Dr. Bolno received a cash bonus of \$376,335 that was equal to 100% of his 2020 target bonus, 65% of his annual base salary.
-In addition, in February 2021, he received an option to purchase 200,000 of our ordinary shares and 150,000 RSUs under our 2014 Equity Incentive Plan as 2021 long-term incentive plan ("2021 LTIP") awards, each award vests over a two-year period, 50% on the first and second anniversaries.
+As of January 1, 2021, Dr. Bolno's annual base salary was \$597,000 and his annual target bonus percentage was 65% of his annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
+Effective January 1, 2022, the Compensation Committee increased Dr. Bolno's annual base salary to \$617,900.
+In February 2022, in recognition of his 2021 performance supporting the achievement of our corporate goals discussed below, the Compensation Committee authorized a cash bonus for Dr. Bolno of \$388,100 that was equal to 100% of his 2021 target bonus.
+In addition, in January 2022, the Compensation Committee awarded Dr. Bolno an option to purchase 600,000 of our ordinary shares under our 2021 Plan as a 2022 long-term incentive plan ("2022 LTIP") award, with such shares vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.

 Pursuant to Dr. Bolno's employment agreement, if we terminate his employment without cause or if he terminates his employment for good reason, Dr. Bolno will be entitled to receive continued payment of his then-current annual base salary for 18 months following termination; continued payment of health insurance premiums at the Company's then normal rate of contribution until the earlier of 18 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity prorated through the termination date.
 In addition, if a change of control occurs and within one year following the change of control Dr. Bolno is terminated without cause or if Dr. Bolno terminates his employment for good reason, he will be entitled to receive a lump sum cash payment equal to 18 months of his then-current annual base salary; continued payment of health insurance premiums at the Company's then normal rate of contribution until the earlier of 18 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity.
-Pursuant to applicable equity agreements with Dr. Bolno, all unvested shares underlying outstanding options and RSUs that were granted to him on or before December 31, 2017 will become fully vested upon a change of control; and any such equity compensation granted to him on or after January 1, 2018 will become fully vested upon his termination without cause or for good reason within 12 months following a change of control.
+Pursuant to applicable equity agreements with Dr. Bolno, all unvested shares underlying outstanding options and RSUs that were granted to him on or after January 1, 2018 will become fully vested upon his termination without cause or for good reason within 12 months following a change of control.
 Receipt of the severance and change of control benefits described above are subject to execution of a release of claims against the Company and compliance with certain restrictive covenants following the termination of his employment.